lsst-sitcom/sitcomtn-025/index.rst

 To amalgamate the information and create a basis from which to work, a series of standardized use-cases were developed that followed a common format and layout.
 A standardized summary was also created to ease comparisons between use-cases.

-The standardized use-cases associated with this deliverable are found at :ref:`pg-D1-Use-cases` page.
+The standardized use-cases associated with this deliverable are found on a separate :ref:`pg-D1-Use-cases` page.

 .. _Deliverable 2: